top of page

 Key Policy

-We recommend to most guests that they use the Toby St entrance which has a keypad that we reprogram for each guest.
+Access to the Wedding Cake House is through the Tobey St entrance (with the ramp).
+This entrance has a keypad that we reprogram for each guest.
 Room keys are “old-fashioned” metal keys.
 In the event that a guest loses their keys, we must charge a $75 lost key fee to the guest’s account upon check-out in order to replace the cylinder of the lock.
-There is a metal key to the Broadway & Toby St entrances that we can issue to guests if need be, but because these are special keys, the cost to replace the cylinders is fairly high and require an additional security deposit.

 Cancellations